Epcot

 Rope Drop Tips for Epcot

-• Remy and Test Track will likely have very long lines as you enter, but check the wait times in the app.
+Remy will likely have a very long lines as you enter, but check the wait times in the app.
 You may get lucky.
-If the wait is low for the one that is near you (depending on where you enter), go ahead and ride that first.
+If the wait is somewhat low, go ahead and ride that first.

-While it definitely isn't necessary to use Disney Genie Plus at Epcot (there really aren't that many heavy hitter attractions that use it) it can be great to help cut down on the time you are in lines so that you can spend more time exploring World Showcase or enjoying the latest Epcot festival.
-If you do decide to use the Genie, make sure you get the big three done as quickly as you can (Remy, Frozen, Test Track) because they will run out of Lightning Lanes pretty early in the day.
+While it definitely isn't necessary to use Lightning Lane Multi Pass at Epcot (there really aren't that many heavy hitter attractions that use it) it can be great to help cut down on the time you are in lines so that you can spend more time exploring World Showcase or enjoying the latest Epcot festival.
+If you do decide to use it, make sure you get Remy and Frozen booked quickly because they will run out of Lightning Lanes pretty early in the day.

 1. Remy's Ratatouille Adventure